 Let’s dive into the details.

-- Turn on the high broil function of your oven (I always broil on high) and move one of the racks to the second shelf from the top (don’t broil on the top shelf, because the fat in the salmon can hit the top element and cause a spark).
+- Turn on the high broil function of your oven (I always broil on high) and move one of the racks to the third shelf from the top.
+Don’t broil on the top shelf, because the fat in the salmon can hit the top element and cause a spark.
+I’ve had success using the second shelf from the top but for some ovens this is still too close.

 - Place salmon skin-down in the dish and lightly coat the flesh with olive oil (or cooking oil of choice).